NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 other non-freezing space        E.g., shared parking garage ceiling               Floats with outside; minimum of 40F                       Attached/Multifamily only
 ==============================  ================================================  ========================================================  =========================

+Interior surfaces solely within the conditioned space should not be described using subsets of HPXML's ``Enclosure`` (i.e. ``Enclosure/Walls``, ``Enclosure/Floors``, ``Enclosure/FoundationWalls``, etc).
+Interior surfaces solely within the unconditioned space (e.g. unconditioned crawlspace (or attic) walls adjacent to the neighboring unit's crawlspace (or attic)) can be described using subsets of HPXML's ``Enclosure``.
+The interior adjacency of these surfaces will be the same as their exterior adjacency.

 .. warning::

   It is the software tool's responsibility to provide the appropriate building surfaces.